KlausBenndorf/guide4you/README.md

 git clone https://github.com/KlausBenndorf/guide4you.git
 ```

-To find out what is needed insede a webpage to include GUIDE4YOU check out the index.html in the dist folder.
-It contains everything which is needed to get you started.
+To find out what is needed to include GUIDE4YOU intoe a webpage check out the index.html in the dist folder.
+It contains everything that is needed to get you started.

 The crucial part is:
 ```